 32. Get FREE entertainment trials

-Instead of signing up for all streaming services at this time, you could spend a few weeks deciding which you want - for FREE.
-Currently, loads of services are offering extended free trial periods, see our bumper list to choose what’s right for you.
+Instead of signing up for all the streaming services, you could spend a few weeks deciding which you want - for FREE.
+Currently, loads of services are offering free trial periods.

 33. Ditch the TV

 If you never watch television, you could save on your TV licence by cancelling it altogether.
 But remember that you do need a licence to stream catch up on BBC iPlayer on any device.

 Check if you can sign up to receive notifications from your favourite restaurants.
 Many offer discounted delivery and takeaway services.
 Also, see if they’ve got a Facebook or Twitter account and follow them for their latest deals.